-Some may also have special educational needs (SEN) and may have an Education, Health and Care (EHC) plan which brings together health and social care needs, as well as their special educational provision.
+Some may also have special educational needs (SEN) and may have a statement, or Education, Health and Care (EHC) plan which brings together health and social care needs, as well as their special educational provision.
 The SEND Code of Practice (2014) is followed at all times.
-We will work with external agencies, such as medical professionals, the school nurse, physical impairment officers and occupational therapists as appropriate.
+We will work with external agencies, such as medical professionals, the school nurse, MAT team, physical impairment officers and occupational therapists as appropriate.
 We will seek the opinions of and input from parents/carers and young people to ensure that they are fully included and that their medical needs are being appropriately addressed.